Diagnosing a Liquid Crystal Display (LCD) for Damage

 All of these examples are of damaged panels that would not be covered by standard warranty.

 In most cases, this damage is considered customer induced and is not covered by any standard warranty.
-Therefore, it will be the owner's responsibility to cover the cost of repair unless they have previously purchased ADP.
+Therefore, it will be the owner's responsibility to cover the cost of repair unless they have previously purchased Accidental Damage Protection (ADP).
 If the computer is out of warranty, a fee-based service may be initiated by contacting HP.

 Attempting a do-it-yourself repair